 KPM 5 shows the percentage point gap between the proportions of disabled and non-disabled students receiving a 1st or a 2:1 over time.

 Evidence shows that disabled students receive proportionately fewer 1sts and 2:1s than their non-disabled peers.
-This gap has decreased by 0.3 percentage points between 2017-18 and 2018-19.
+This gap decreased by 1.2 percentage points between 2018-19 and 2019-20.

 We have identified this attainment gap as a strategic priority.